borntofrappe/game-development/Games/Space Invaders/README.md

 _Please note_: the state specifies a hard-coded high score, to illustrate how to display such a record.
 Ultimately, the idea is to update the value with the player score achieved during the game.

+_Please note_: future updates modifies _main.lua_ to have the game immediately start from the play state.
+This is to speed up the development, but ultimately the state is reached from the title screen, and by pressing enter.

 ## Update 1 — player

 Render the quad making up the player's visual, and allow to move said visual horizontally.

-_Please note_: the update modifies _main.lua_ to have the game immediately start from the play state.
-This is to speed up the development, but ultimately the state is reached from the title screen, and by pressing enter.
+## Update 2 — aliens

+Render rows of aliens using the three variants provided in the spritesheet, one row after the other.

+`GenerateQuadsAliens` is built to provide a table where each alien has two variants.
+Ultimately, the idea is to use the second variant to animate the shape.

+A timer is included to illustrate how the animation would actually take place.